 Utilities for Scheme B will include sewer and water service to the buildings via the public roadway within the site and Grahams Ferry Road.
 There are two regional storm drainage ponds snown in this concect that provide approximately.
 I.e. accession water quality treatment and detention.
-To accommodate the full build out of development, this will not provide anyority volume and storm drainage will also meed to be accommodated on each lot through the use of subsurface or low impact development options.
-Buildings band C are either adjacent to or include the open space in their lots with the subsurface between the areas.
-The building store opportunity to incorporate the drainage systems with these areas.
-The building roades within the site are rated from the readway grades in Grahams Ferry Road, with the intent to gravity drain the sever and drainage from the site to the public lines.
+To accommodate the full build out of development, this will not provide anorgh volume and storm drainage will also meed to be accommodated on each lot through the use of subsurface or low impact development options.
+Buildings be and Care are the options and the service or low impact development options.
+Buildings B and C are either adjacent to or include the open space in their lots which provides the opportunity to incorporate the drainage systems with these areas.
+The buildings doed subsurfaces areas the subsurface the drainage systems with the several distinger adjacent to a cinclude the transfer space in their lots within the site are rated from the readway grades in Grahams Ferry Road, with the intent to gravity drain the several and drainage from the site to the public lines.